rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 You're ready to create your first _workload_.
 A workload is an object that includes pods along with other files and info needed to deploy your application.

-For this workload, you'll be deploying the application NGINX.
+For this workload, you'll be deploying the application Nginx.

 1. From the **Clusters** page, open the cluster that you just created.